Gallahorn/Ultraviolence/README.md

-  - You might want to take a look in the [Advanced Features](https://github.com/Gallahorn/Ultraviolence/blob/main/Advanced%20features.md) before you play
+  - You need to take a look at [Advanced Features](https://github.com/Gallahorn/Ultraviolence/blob/main/Advanced%20features.md) before you play.
+Most important is to look over the keybind section.

 # 13. Now you can start playing.
   - Using the launcher.